Keilub/helloitscaleb/content/projects/1-wanderway.md

 ![Photo](/images/Wander-Images-02.png)

 Beyond the logo and colors, the branding language mirrors the diversity of narratives found within picture books.
 From poetry to novels and branching narratives, The Wanderway celebrates storytelling in all its forms.
-Utilizing a unique focus on text and story in such an image focused landscape allowed The Wanderway to stand out.
+Utilizing a unique focus on text and story in such an image-focused landscape allowed The Wanderway to stand out.

 For me, The Wanderway is more than just a brand—it's a celebration of the transformative power of storytelling.
-It's about sparking imagination.
+It's about sparking the imagination.
 It's about fostering empathy.
 It's about creating moments of wonder.
 These moments touch all ages.
 Join The Wanderway as it embarks on a journey of exploration and storytelling, where each turn of the page reveals a new adventure waiting to be shared and cherished.

 ![Photo](/images/wanderpost.jpg#wide)